MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 ### To set the OS Ceiling

 1. Create a shipping label and enter your details.
 For more information, see [Publish a driver to Windows Update](publish-a-driver-to-windows-update.md).
-2. In the **Select PNPs** grid area, select at least one Hardware ID and operating system combination, and then click **Publish**.
+2. In the **Select PNPs** grid area, select at *least one* Hardware ID and operating system combination, and then click **Publish**.
 3. Scroll down to the **Restrict operating systems for driver distribution** section and select **I want to restrict OS for driver distribution**.
+This selection only becomes available *after* you have clicked publish on at least one item in the PNP grid.
 4. From the **Select Max OS Version (Ceiling)** drop down, select the earliest OS version you wish the driver to be distributed to.

 ![Dialog showing selections to restrict the OS ceiling](images/restrict-ceiling.png)